jacobadedoyin/Identity-Cloud-Security-Portfolio/README.md

 Maintained by **Jacob Adedoyin**.

-This repository is open source and intended as a professional cloud security, IAM, access governance, and secure operations portfolio.
+This repository is maintained as a professional portfolio for cloud security, IAM, access governance, and secure operations evidence.